 “Okay.
 You get a handicap just for being cocky.”

-He made a come-hither motion with his hands, speaking teasingly.
+He made a come-hither motion with his hands as he teased.
 “Bring it on, ice princess.”

-“I’ll set up a course…” He motioned around.
+“I’ll set up a course…” He gestured to the ice and made a circular motion with his hand.
 “Here.”
-He then turned back to her.
-“I’ll have to travel through it with the puck, but all you gotta do is try to get to the center before me.”
+He turned back to her.
+“I’ll have to travel through the course with the puck, and all you gotta do is get to the center before me.”

 “That’ll be easy.”
-Gwen’s expression brightened, her cheeks slightly reddened.
+Gwen’s expression brightened, her cheeks reddened.

 “And…” He chuckled as he licked the corner of his mouth in anticipation.
 “I’ll even give you a stick so you can try to stop me when I get ahead of your ass.”